sendgrid/sendgrid-csharp/src/SendGrid/Helpers/Mail/README.md

 Run the [Example Project](../../../../ExampleCoreProject) (make sure you have set your Environment variable to include your SENDGRID_API_KEY).

-Click on the Example project, then click the `Start` button in the menu.
+Click on the Example project, then click the `Start` button on the menu.

 ## Usage